pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/key-concepts-in-documentary-theory.md

 # Key concepts in documentary theory

-See article, minimum I think you show know about documentary production
+See article, minimum I think you show know about documentary production.